If you’re experiencing this issue, you might feel like you’re in the middle of a psychedelic trip or watching a glitchy horror movie.

-Turn Off True Tone
+Fix 6 — Turn Off True Tone

 Since 2018, MacBooks have been shipping with a feature known as True Tone.
 This feature lets your MacBook automatically adjust the color of your display for the environment, depending on time and lighting conditions.

 True Tone is a very useful feature that adjusts intelligently, it is also a lot easier on your eyes.
-But the downsides are that your GPU is involved that will affect the battery a little, and may also cause the screen flickering issue you are plagued with.
+But the downsides are that your GPU is involved which will affect the battery a little, and may also cause the screen flickering issue you are plagued with.

 To fix it, you can disable True Tone using these steps:

 - Uncheck the box next to True Tone.

 On older MacBooks, you can use an app called f.lux that pretty much does what True Tone does.
 So if your older MacBook has a screen flickering issue, and if you think f.lux might be the culprit, then just quit the app and restart your MacBook.

 Check out the latest MacBook Air on Amazon!

 If none of the above worked, then maybe the problem is probably deep down at low-level processes.
 The screen flickering issue might be caused by the System Management Controller (SMC).